cgyurgyik/eigenvectors-from-eigenvalues/README.md

 - See [Eigenvectors From Eigenvalues](https://arxiv.org/pdf/1908.03795.pdf) for proof.

 ## Objectives
-Since this formula can produce a specific eigenvector of the ith row and jth column, **"This may be useful when dealing with large matrices and only a few eigenvector values are needed."** (Professor A. Townsend, Cornell University).
+Since this formula can produce a specific normed eigenvector value of the ith row and jth column, **"This may be useful when dealing with large matrices and only a few eigenvector values are needed."** (Professor A. Townsend, Cornell University).
 I intend to compare this with current industry standards, starting with MATLAB and then exploring other languages where matrices are fundamental.

 Basic criteria include time and (eventually) space complexity, while also meeting precision requirements.